I was thinking back on a few Fitness motivation conversations from the past. The idea that motivation comes out of thin air is truly crap.

 Despite all the reasons and excuses.

 A while back I shared some advice on recovering from an injury and getting back on track with your fitness goals.
-I know a lot about getting back on track, because I go through it a few times a year.
+I know a lot about getting back on track because I go through it a few times a year.

 I followed my husband to a beautiful outdoor excursion to Armstrong Redwoods.
-This little patch of redwood grove is in west Sonoma County.
+This little patch of the redwood grove is in west Sonoma County.
 It’s home to the Colonel Armstrong tree, the oldest in this grove and estimated to be over 1,400 years old.

-At some point in my youth I must have visited this oasis of a forest, but this is my first time back in years.
+At some point in my youth, I must have visited this oasis of a forest, but this is my first time back in years.
 The trees are still majestic, towering hundreds of feet in the air.
 They offer a dense cover, making the morning a chilly 45 degrees under the canopy.